Bavathi: Development

 The project was announced on 1 April 2019 as the debut film from the newly established production company, IFilms.
 Filming took place in Male' and K. Kaashidhoo.
-It was reported that Nuzuhath Shuaib will play the lead role in the film, along with the debutant Ahmed Ifnaz Firaq, a former television presenter.
+It was reported that Nuzuhath Shuaib will play the lead role in the film, along with the debutant Ahmed Ifnaz Firag, a former television presenter.
 The film narrates the story of a woman who relocates to Male' after marriage and the strange incidents that follow afterwards.
 The cast was finalised prior to screen writing.
 "The story is developed while keeping Shuaib and Firaq on mind.
 Shuaib was hired due to her strong performances in her previous ventures.
 Ifnaz was cast considering his desire to pursue acting and we as a debut company mutually decided to launch a fresh face with the film".
 Workshop classes were conducted for the cast to develop their acting skills and assist on understanding their characters development.
 Post-production began in August 2019.